 Wearing a heart rate monitor is the most accurate way to see how your heart responds during class.
 If you do not have a heart rate monitor, use a perceived exertion scale.
 In the Spinning program we used a modified Category Ratio-10 (CR-10) scale — a scale from 1-10, from rest to race day intensity!
 See the Perceived Exertion CR-10 Scale table in this article to determine how your exertion level correlates to the Spinning Energy Zones.

-Your Spinning instructor can explain how to use the perceived exertion scale with the Energy Zones and help you determine your target heart rates to make sure you are riding at the right intensity for your heart rate zone training.
+Your Spinning instructor can explain how to use this rating of perceived exertion scale with the Energy Zones and help you determine your target heart rates and make sure you are riding at the right intensity during this heart rate zone training.

 Spinning® Energy Zones™